francois-berder/MotorController/README.md

 |   8    |   4  | XC8 compiler version in ASCII |
 |   12   |  20  | SHA1 hash of last commit of MotorController |

+##### Known issues

+  - Not connected pins of the PIC16F1825 are left floating, you might want to change the design of the PCB to connect them to ground